Flood recovery program for water quality monitoring - Darling-Baaka River

 Water quality information

 The EPA and DCCEEW responded to the disasters in 2023 through regular water quality sampling.
-Results from 2023 are available at the link below.
+Results from water quality sampling in 2023, real time water quality data from the program and community updates are available.

 Barkandji logo